Randomization Can Reduce Both Bias and Variance: A Case Study in Random Forests: Preliminaries

 \subsection{Random Forest and Effective Degrees of Freedom}

 \cite{mentch2020randomization} in their interesting paper empirically demonstrate that reducing $mtry$, which controls the proportion of features to consider in SFS, reduces the effective degrees of freedom (DoF) of the ensemble \citep{efron1986bootstrap}.
-While this is true, we note that procedures other than SFS can reduce the effective DoF of bagging ensembles.
-For example, \cite{mentch2020randomization} (Section 3) notes that limiting the maximum number of leaf nodes per tree ($maxnodes$), a procedure we will refer to as \textbf{TRIM}, naturally reduces effective DoF.
-However, we empirically demonstrate in the next example that while SFS ensembles outperform bagging when SNR is low, TRIM ensembles, with the same effective DoF as SFS ensembles, do not outperform bagging in any SNR regime.
-Consequently, we believe that we need to go beyond the notion of effective DoF to explain the difference in performance between random forests and bagging ensembles, and exploring this is the main focus of our paper.
+Here, we note that procedures other than SFS can reduce the effective DoF of bagging ensembles.
+For example, \cite{mentch2020randomization} (Section 3) mentions that limiting the maximum number of leaf nodes per tree ($maxnodes$), a procedure we will refer to as \textbf{TRIM}, naturally reduces effective DoF.
+In the next section, we empirically demonstrate that while SFS ensembles outperform bagging when SNR is low, TRIM ensembles, tuned to have the same effective DoF as SFS ensembles, do not outperform bagging under any of the SNR regimes in the experiments in \cite{mentch2020randomization}.
+Consequently, we believe that SFS randomization in random forests goes beyond reducing effective DoF and model variance, and may in fact reduce model bias compared to bagging.
+Exploring the mechanisms behind this bias reduction in random forests is the main focus of our paper.

+For consistency, we use the same procedure discussed in \cite{mentch2020randomization} and \cite{efron1986bootstrap} to estimate effective DoF.
+Let function $\hat{f}$ produce estimates $\hat{y}_1, \ldots, \hat{y} _n$, and assume that these estimates differ from the true values $y_1, \ldots, y_n$ by errors $\epsilon_1, \ldots, \epsilon_n$, which are independent Gaussian $N(0,\sigma^2)$.
+The effective DoF of function $\hat{f}$ is given by: Following the approach in \cite{mentch2020randomization}, we estimate this using Monte Carlo simulation.